 If you have been diagnosed with seborrheic dermatitis and been warned about its increased chances of hair loss, the prospect will likely have caused you some concern.
 But while this condition is known to cause hair loss, incidences are rare and usually temporary.

-This article will give you the facts about a condition that affects approximately 5% of the population.
-We’ll explain what seborrheic dermatitis is, what causes it, the symptoms you can expect, and which treatments you can use to manage it.
+This article will give you the facts about this scalp condition that affects approximately 5% of the population.
+We’ll explain:

 Seborrheic dermatitis is often referred to interchangeably with dandruff — largely because they share similar symptoms and treatments.